foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 ### Virtual workspaces

-Running `snforge` command in a virtual workspace (a workspace without a root package) will by default run tests for all the packages.
+Running `snforge` command in a virtual workspace (a workspace without a root package) outside any package will by default run tests for all the packages.
+Using the `--workspace` flag has the same effect.

-To select a specific package to test, you can use the `--package` flag the same way as in regular workspaces.
+To select a specific package to test, you can use the `--package` flag the same way as in regular workspaces or run `snforge` from the package directory.